 The second prediction is this.
 The CIA will orchestrate anti-Putin demonstrations the world over.
 We shall have anti-Putin concocted marches not only in the port city commanded by Wall Street, not only in the river city commanded by the City of London, not only in the ancient city commanded by the Vatican, but everywhere the CIA can stir up trouble.
 More importantly—and this is one probable reason Nemtsov was killed—there would be demonstrations by traitorous, naïve, ignorant, or misinformed Russians.

 If these predictions come true, they would lend further support to the assertion that, most likely, the CIA is behind the assassination of Boris Nemtsov.

 Moti Nissani is the author of Lives in the Balance: The Cold War and American Politics, 1945-1991.
 His recent postings include analyses of recent false-flag events and of the state-sponsored assassinations or attempted assassinations of Aaron Swartz, Lucia and Leo Krim, Michael Hastings, and Imran Khan.

-Posted by Moti Nissani on February 28, 2015, With 20019 Reads Filed under WarZone.
+Posted by Moti Nissani on February 28, 2015, With 20187 Reads Filed under WarZone.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.